 Periodontal Treatment in West Chester, OH

 One of the big problems with periodontal disease is that it doesn’t just affect your teeth and gums.
-Whatever is happening in your mouth also affects the rest of your body.
-This can lead to problems like heart disease, diabetes, osteoporosis, and other diseases.
+Whatever happens in your mouth also affects your overall health and well-being.
+Chronic gum disease contributes to problems such as heart disease, diabetes, osteoporosis, and other diseases.

 How Gum Disease Develops

 Gum disease is an infection that damages gums and the bone that holds your teeth in place.
-Typically, it develops due to a lack of conscientious brushing and flossing and putting off routine dental exams and cleanings.
+Typically, it develops due to a lack of adequate oral hygiene and skipping routine dental exams and cleanings.

-Gum disease starts when plaque builds up between the teeth and under the gum line.
-If we don’t take steps to treat the disease, pockets open up between your teeth and gums.
-This can cause your teeth to loosen and, without treatment, they may be lost.
+Periodontal disease occurs because there is a buildup of plaque between teeth and under the gums that harbor bacteria and leads to infection.
+If we don’t treat gum disease in its early stages, pockets open up between your teeth and gums.
+You may notice that your teeth start to feel like they’re loose, and without treatment, they may be lost.

 We’re committed to making sure all our patients receive personalized treatment that fits their specific needs.
 Whether you currently have gum disease or you just want to maintain a healthy smile, we offer the type of cleaning you need.

 If regular dental cleanings with a hygienist every six months aren’t part of your routine, you put yourself at risk for gum disease and cavities.
 Combining these preventive dental cleanings with brushing and flossing at home and a healthy diet is your best defense against gum disease.
 We typically recommend that you have preventive dental exams and cleanings every six months.

 Your dental hygienist would recommend a periodontal deep cleaning at our West Chester dental office if you currently have gum disease.
 You may also hear us refer to This procedure a deep cleaning or scaling and root planing.